You know those super chunky knit blankets you’ve seen all over the internet that sell online for $300-$600 dollars?

 - Weave in the ends.
 Some people hand stitch the ends to keep it from unraveling later.

-When reading reviews, the actual amount of project time seemed to range between 45 minutes to 3 hours.
+When reading the reviews about her arm knitting blanket project, the actual amount of project time seemed to range between 45 minutes to 3 hours.
 Assume it takes a little longer if you’re brand new to knitting!
 Once you figure out how to cast on, yes, I think the rest of it can be made in 45 minutes.

 Photo by Simply Maggie